Medication

 NHS Link: Tics & Treatment

-There is no medicine licensed for the treatment of the folowing:
+There are no medicines licensed for the treatment of the following: